Why Join the Department of Social Work Guest Assistance Program team?

-Bachelors Social Workers (BSWs) of the Guest Assistance Program (GAP) assume leadership for educating, coordinating and assisting patients and families with identifying appropriate resources for health care needs.
-They provide information, education, and support to social work colleagues and clinic staff regarding available assistance opportunities as needed.
+As a member of this team, you will assume leadership for educating, coordinating and assisting patients and families with identifying appropriate resources for environmental challenges related to healthcare.
+This role will assist patients with navigating financial and/or insurance issues and will connect and/or enroll patients in assistance programs for medication and healthcare needs.
+The program also provides information, education, and support to medical teams regarding available assistance opportunities as needed.
 The outcome of these services is to support patients and families, to help maximize their participation in and benefit from health care, and to assist in removing barriers to continuity of care.
-This classification requires registration, certification or licensure with the appropriate agencies as identified on the Primary Source Verification Matrix.
-Under FLSA, incumbents in this position are nonexempt.

-Current license to practice social work in the State of Michigan (LBSW or LLBSW) is necessary.
-This classification requires Primary Source Verification.
+A current license to practice social work in the State of Michigan

 Knowledge of health care systems